AoDev/Filendir/README.md

 Filendir
 ========
 Write a file given a full path.
-Create the directories if necessary.
+Create the missing directories if necessary.

 -----------